flora-gr/coding-dojo/rendering/README.md

 an app feel 'heavy' when running on the device.

 ## 🔄 Rebuilds vs 🎨 Repaints
+### Rebuild
-Rebuild:	Flutter re-executes the build() method to regenerate the widget tree.
+Flutter re-executes the build() method to regenerate the widget tree.
+This is triggered by setState, Provider, Bloc, and other state management tools.
+It creates new widget instances but doesn't necessarily redraw pixels unless the visual appearance changes.
-Repaint:	Flutter redraws pixels on the screen — this can be expensive if overused.
+### Repaint
+Flutter redraws the visual representation (pixels) on the screen.
+This happens when the render object needs to update its appearance, even if the widget tree hasn't changed — for example, during animations, scrolling, or when a CustomPainter is updated.

 Even if rebuilds are efficient, painting can still be costly — especially for complex UIs or animations.